metricly/metricly-docs/content/api/api-elements.md

 ## About the Elements API

-CloudWisdom's Elements API can be used create, edit, delete and review elements.
-Users can also update tags and policies associated to these elements.
-You can test these endpoints by visiting our [Swagger page](https://app.metricly.com/swagger-ui.html#/elements).
+CloudWisdom's Elements API can be used to create, edit, delete and review elements.
+Users can also update tags and policies associated with these elements.
+You can test these endpoints by visiting our [Swagger page](https://app.metricly.com/swagger-ui.html#/elements) and by clicking the interactive buttons below.

 ## POST to /elements/elasticsearch/elementAgg/{term}